North American blizzard of 2006: Connecticut

 While Connecticut was one of the hardest hit areas, the state was well-prepared for the storm and managed to avoid major problems.
 Hartford received a total of 21.9 in of snow — the second largest snowfall since 1906.
 A total of 18 in fell in the small Sandy Hook village.
 West Hartford totaled 27 in and Fairfield saw 27.8 in of snow.
 Despite the large amounts of snow, there were only isolated individual power outages.
 At the storm's onset, governor M. Jodi Rell ordered all tractor-trailer trucks off the state's highways to facilitate the efforts of highway crews with snow removal.
 Motorists whose vehicles were not equipped with 4-wheel drive were required to use snow chains to travel on state roadways during the storm.
 Connecticut mobilized 2,500 state-owned and privately contracted snowplows to keep state highways open during the storm.
 The state's 169 cities and towns employed hundreds of additional plows to keep local roads passable.
 Bradley International Airport was closed for several hours, and the storm disrupted service on Metro North.

 Delaware

 New Castle County and Wilmington felt the brunt of this storm, with 14 to 15 in of snow.
 Kent and Sussex counties to the south mixed with rain for a while, and saw significantly less snow accumulations, mostly in the 6 in range.

 District of Columbia

-The city of Washington, D.C. missed the worst of the storm.
+Residents in Washington, D.C. missed the worst of the storm.
 The city received about 10 in of snow, far less than in the suburbs.
 Approximately 3,000 people lost electricity in the District of Columbia.
 However, Ronald Reagan Washington National Airport (just across the Potomac River) was closed.